 In The Heights (2008 Original Broadway Cast).
 This is the first musical Lin-Manuel Miranda wrote/created/starred in before Hamilton and while I haven’t seen it I’ve been listening to the OBCR and it’s fantastic.
-There’s a musical adaptation of In The Heights that will be released in 2021.
+There’s a musical adaptation of In The Heights that is scheduled to be released in 2021.

 Resources – Video